 Over the years, all digital marketing tactics have continually evolved from 3 different aspects:

-- From short term brand and/or product tactics to long term customer-centric tactics
+- Short term brand or product tactics to long term customer-centric tactics

 Social Media and Influencer Marketing don’t escape these three rules.
 Complaining and considering social media as garbage is a statement.
 We need to understand where we are going and make social media a more intelligent ecosystem where quality, meaningful, inspirational, and educational narratives replace controversy, hard-selling, and self-promotion.